Making Artisan Olive Oil

-Often, the slightly cloudy oil is often passed through a series of large settling tanks where it is clarified by gravity, and eventually placed in containers that are maintained at a constant cool temperature.
-A few producers pass the oil through diatomaceous sand-like filter, instead of the gravity process.
+Often, the slightly cloudy oil is passed through a series of large settling tanks where it is clarified by gravity, and eventually placed in containers that are maintained at a constant cool temperature.
+A few producers pass the oil through a diatomaceous sand-like filter, instead of using the gravity process.

 The result is a sparkling bright oil, which is beautiful to behold.
 Some producers skip this last step and offer unfiltered oil, which has a cloudier appearance but contains more flavor and healthy olive pulp.

 Cold pressed extra virgin olive oil is the only type of olive oil that has a full flavor and health benefits.
 Avoid 'Pure', 'Virgin' or 'Light' oils which are at least partially chemically extracted.